ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 A OCES3 certificate is valid for three years.
 After that, it must be updated manually.

-> If the `.P12` file fails to load, you can convert it to a `.PFX` file with the [FoxIDs.ConvertCertificateTool](https://github.com/ITfoxtec/FoxIDs/tree/master/tools/FoxIDs.ConvertCertificateTool).
+> If the `.P12` file fails to load, you can convert it to a `.PFX` file with the [Foxids.ConvertCertificateTool](https://github.com/ITfoxtec/Foxids/tree/master/tools/Foxids.ConvertCertificateTool).

-Add the `.P12` OCES3 certificate in [FoxIDs Control Client](control.md#foxids-control-client):
+Add the `.P12` OCES3 certificate in [Foxids Control Client](control.md#foxids-control-client):
 1. Select (or create) a [separate track](#separate-track) to be used for Context Handler as [Identity Provider](#configuring-context-handler-as-identity-provider) or [test Relying Party](#configuring-context-handler-as-test-relying-party)
 2. Select the Certificates tab
 3. Click the arrow down on the Swap certificate button and then in the Contained certificates section click Change container type